Amazing Potato Hamburger Buns: Created with a Bread Machine

 If your dough doesn’t look like this, add more liquid, a tablespoon at a time if it’s too dry, or more flour, a tablespoon at a time if it’s too wet.
 Read more about this step and watch the video if you need help assessing the dough.

-Close to the end of the DOUGH cycle, check the dough.
+Check the dough close to the end of the DOUGH cycle.
 If it has doubled in size, remove it from the pan.
-If the dough has not doubled, leave it in the pan until it does.
+If it has not doubled, leave it in the pan until it does.

 Pull the dough from the bread machine pan onto a lightly floured surface.
 (Silicone baking mats work well.
-Throw the dirty mats into the dishwasher when done.)
+When done, throw the dirty mats into the dishwasher.)
 Use your fingers to press the air bubbles out and form the dough into a rough ball.

 Use a bench scraper or knife to divide the dough into 8, 10, or 12 balls.

-If you want your rolls to be a uniform size, weigh the whole ball of dough, then divide that amount by however many rolls you want.
+If you want your rolls to be uniform in size, weigh the whole ball of dough and divide that amount by however many rolls you want.
 Although matching buns look pretty on a platter, offering differently-sized buns is a crowd-friendly, waist-line-pleasing option.

 Prepare a cookie sheet.
 Cover it with a silicone mat or parchment paper (my least favorite because it wrinkles when you smash the buns), or spray the pan with Baker’s Joy.